Panicked Democratic voters are turning on their own leaders

 Nearly 32,000 people have contacted the group since Election Day to say they want to run for office, she says, with the past few days seeing their heaviest candidate recruitment since inauguration.
 Many plan to run against other Democrats they see as too old, too out of touch, too lacking in fight.
 Ms. Litman said she’s heard from a half-dozen people who have decided to challenge Democratic members of Congress in primaries.

-“It’s been building since inauguration and the [shutdown] fight was just a perfect moment to demonstrate how out of touch, in particular, leadership is,” she said.
+“It’s been building since inauguration and the continuing resolution [shutdown] fight was just a perfect moment to demonstrate how out of touch, in particular, leadership is,” she said.

 No good options